Kitchener, Ontario: Education

 Kitchener has several public high schools, with Kitchener–Waterloo Collegiate and Vocational School, founded in 1855, being the oldest.
 It is located on King Street in the northern area of the city, not far from the boundary of Waterloo.
-In the 1950s and 1960s several new high schools were constructed, including Eastwood Collegiate Institute in what was then the southeastern part of the city in 1956, Forest Heights Collegiate Institute in the western Forest Heights part of the city in 1964, Grand River Collegiate Institute in the northeastern Heritage Park/Grand River Village area in 1967, and Cameron Heights Collegiate Institute in the southern area of the Downtown core in 1967.
+In the 1950s and 1960s several new high schools were constructed, including Eastwood Collegiate Institute in 1956 in what was then southeastern Kitchener, Forest Heights C.I. in 1964 in the western Forest Heights neighbourhood, Grand River C.I. in 1967 in the northeastern Heritage Park/Grand River Village area, and Cameron Heights C.I. in 1967 in the southern Downtown core.
 In 2006, Huron Heights Secondary School opened in southwestern Kitchener.
 It opened with a limited enrollment of only 9th and 10th grade students, and has since expanded to full capacity in the 2008–2009 school year.

 The oldest Catholic high school in the city is St. Mary's High School, which opened in 1907 as a girls-only Catholic school.
 It was transformed into a co-ed institution in 1990 after the closure of the neighbouring St. Jerome's High School, which had been a boys-only Catholic school.
-The same year, a second Catholic high school, Resurrection Catholic Secondary School, opened in the west of the city, replacing St. Jerome’s High School, which operated from 1864 to 1990.
-In 2002, St. Mary's moved from its downtown location in favour of a new one in the city's southwest.
-The former St. Jerome's High School houses the Lyle S. Hallman Faculty of Social Work from Wilfrid Laurier University.
-It opened at this location in 2006, bringing 300 faculty, staff and students to downtown Kitchener.
+The same year, a second Catholic high school, Resurrection Catholic Secondary School, opened in the west of the city, replacing St. Jerome's, which had operated from 1864 to 1990.
+In 2002, St. Mary's moved from its downtown location to a new one in the city's southwest.
+The former St. Jerome's building now houses the Lyle S. Hallman Faculty of Social Work at Wilfrid Laurier University.
+It opened at this location in 2006, bringing 300 faculty, staff, and students to downtown Kitchener.
 The former St. Mary's High School building, meanwhile, has been transformed into both the head office of the Waterloo Catholic District School Board and the Kitchener Downtown Community Centre.